 - How much and what percentage of time is French spoken during camp?

-- Aside from French language immersion, what kind of cultural immersion is available through the camp?
+- Aside from French language instruction, what kind of cultural learning is available through the camp?

 - How much one-to-one instruction is available, should that be needed?